linux-automation/meta-lxatac/README.md

     meta-lxatac-software:
     conf/  files/  recipes-backports/  recipes-core/ …

-Populate the layer with sample configs to use when first setting up a build directory and remove the config files that were already generated when building the first time:
+Populate the layer with sample config files to use when first setting up a build directory and remove the config files that were already generated when building the first time: